Media Without Choice

-Media Without Choice (Polish: Media bez wyboru) was a one-day protest occurring against the government of Poland due to a proposed tax on advertising.
-The protests began on 10 February 2021 and participants included paper journals, press-related internet portals, television stations, radio stations and information portals.
+Media Without Choice (Polish: Media bez wyboru) was a one-day protest against the government of Poland due to a proposed tax on advertising.
+The protests began on 10 February 2021 and participants included paper journals, press-related internet portals, television stations, radio stations, and information portals.
 They protested by ceasing their usual activities, such as the publishing of news or advertisements, and turning off their transmissions.

-The action begun on 4:00 AM UTC+01:00 (3:00 UTC) and continued for the next 24 hours during which media replaced information and advertisements with black backgrounds with messages such as "media without choice" and "this is where your favourite programme was supposed to be", spelled with capitalized white letters, sometimes with additional information about the action.
+The protest began on 4:00 AM UTC+01:00 (3:00 UTC) and continued for the next 24 hours during which media replaced information and advertisements with black backgrounds with messages such as "MEDIA WITHOUT CHOICE" and "THIS IS WHERE YOUR FAVORITE PROGRAM WOULD BE” spelled with capitalized white letters, sometimes with additional information about the action.

 Protest included participation of Agora, the owner of Gazeta Wyborcza, TOK FM, Radio ZET and Gazeta.pl, TVN Discovery Group, the owner of TVN, TVN24, TTV, Cyfrowy Polsat, the owner of Polsat and Polsat News, Ringier Axel Springer, the owner of Onet.pl and Newsweek Polska, Bauer Media Group, the owner of RMF FM and nearly 60 others small, medium and large media companies.
 Some media, such as Radio Eska and Radio Nowy Świat, did not cease their transmissions but announced their participation in the protest.
 Television stations TVN and Polsat, for the first time, did not air news on their main information channels.

 Additionally, on 10 February some people organized protests on the streets of cities of Łódź, Warsaw and Gdańsk, Poland.

 Background

 Because of the 2020 COVID-19 pandemic, the Polish press' income that came from renting advertisement space fell by around 50%, and sales of most of the magazines fell significantly.
 In addition to the pandemic, the restrictions put on organization of the contests and conferences, as well as cultural and sporting events, has contributed to further decreases in the Polish media's income.

 Internet and conventional advertising tax, which was newly proposed by the Mateusz Morawiecki cabinet, is an amendment designed to tax advertisement providers in Poland, which would apply to both conventional and internet advertisement; media such as radio and television, cinemas, press and out-of-home advertising.
 It is predicted that the tax will add around 800 million Polish złoty (around 215.5 million United States dollars) to government revenue.
 It is expected to be introduced in November 2021.
-The was suggested that the result of the tax can be bankruptcy of a great portion of smaller media-related companies in Poland.
+It was suggested that the tax could bankrupt a great portion of smaller media-related companies in Poland.

 In contrast, during the pandemic many European countries such as Germany, France, or the United Kingdom had initiatives designed to subsidize local media companies.